rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_02a.md

     ```

 1. In the **Microsoft Edge** browser window, enter the name and password of the Microsoft or Azure Active Directory account you are using in this lab, and then select **Sign in**.
-1. Return to the currently open **Windows Terminal** window.
+1. Return to the currently open **Terminal** window.
 Wait for the sign-in process to finish.
-1. From the command prompt, run the following command to publish the function app project (replace the `<function-app-name>` placeholder with the name of the function app you created earlier in this lab):
+1. Within the terminal, run the following command to publish the function app project (replace the `<function-app-name>` placeholder with the name of the function app you created earlier in this lab):

     ```powershell
-    func azure functionapp publish <function-app-name>
+    func azure functionapp publish <function-app-name> --dotnet-version 8.0
     ```

     > **Note**: For example, if your **Function App name** is **funclogicstudent**, your command would be ``func azure functionapp publish funclogicstudent``.
 You can review the documentation to [publish the local function app project][azure-functions-core-tools-publish-azure] using the **Azure Functions Core Tools**.

 1. Wait for the deployment to finalize before you move forward with the lab.
-1. Close the currently running **Windows Terminal** application.
+1. Close the currently running **Terminal** application.

 #### Task 2: Validate deployment